Acne

 Oxytetracycline

-This oral antibiotic uses an active ingredient (oxytetracycline dihydrate) to prevent the spread of the bacteria that cause the infection.
+This oral antibiotic contains an active ingredient (oxytetracycline dihydrate) that prevents the spread of bacteria causing the infection.
 It clears and uplifts the appearance of acne-prone skin in under ten weeks.

 Minocin

-This oral antibiotic inhibits bacteria caused by the sebaceous glands, preventing the spread of acne in addition to improving skin appearance.
+This oral antibiotic inhibits bacteria caused by the sebaceous glands, preventing the spread of acne and improving skin appearance.
 Its active ingredient is minocycline hydrochloride, which has a low risk of side effects.
-Although this product has been discontinued by the manufacturer, equally effective alternatives are available.
+Although the manufacturer has discontinued this product, equally effective alternatives are available.
 Talk to us to learn more.

 Dianette for acne

 Although commonly a contraceptive for women, this medication is also very effective in treating acne.
-If the other oral antibiotics specifically made for acne fail, you can have Dianette delivered to you in twenty-four hours.
+If the other oral antibiotics designed explicitly for acne fail, you can have Dianette delivered to you within twenty-four hours.
 This prescription uses the ethinylestradiol and cyproterone acetate hormones.
 Cyproterone acetate inhibits the production of excess sebum by the male sex hormones.
-It is effective in preventing the development of bacteria and infections, which are known to cause acne.
+It is effective in preventing the development of bacteria and infections, which are known to contribute to the development of acne.

 What Is Acne?